COVID-19 & Working at Haverford

 Testing on Campus (Faculty & Staff)

-All students will be tested prior to the start of the Fall 2021 semester.
+All students will be tested prior to the start of the Spring 2022 semester.
 Any students, faculty, or staff who received an exemption from the vaccine requirement will be tested on a regular basis.
 Testing is also available for symptomatic students on an as-needed basis.
 Employees may access free testing via a medical professional or local provider/pharmacy.

-The COVID-19 Dashboard rdisplays vaccine rates and positive test results for the on-campus community.
+The COVID-19 Dashboard displays vaccine rates and positive test results for the on-campus community.
 We will not be sending general notifications about individual cases of COVID-19.

 While we are all committed to sustaining Haverford’s mission as a residential liberal arts college, designed to support students and one another in providing an outstanding education primarily on our campus, there may be situations in which remote work arrangements may be appropriate going forward.

-The Remote Work Policy provides guidance on a remote work trial period, running through the fall 2021 semester, during which departments may consider remote work arrangements that support employees determined eligible in performing their work at alternative worksites when it is feasible, meets departmental and institutional goals, and ensures that services are available during regular hours of business.
+The Remote Work Policy provides guidance on a remote work trial period, running through the 2021-2022 academic year, during which departments may consider remote work arrangements that support employees determined eligible in performing their work at alternative worksites when it is feasible, meets departmental and institutional goals, and ensures that services are available during regular hours of business.

 Timeline and the process information can be found within the Remote Work Policy.
 Questions can be directed to your manager/division head and to Human Resources.
 We have assembled a Remote Work Policy FAQ document that we will continue to update in response to community questions.